 What has been at the vanguard of thinking in finance is the breakdown of returns into their constituent parts or risk factors.
 Finance has moved well beyond market beta.
-The primal breakdown for a portfolio is not returns by asset class but returns by risk factors.
+The first breakdown for a portfolio is not returns by asset class but returns by risk factors.
 Some have criticized the current situation as a factor zoo; however, even factor excesses do not change the fact that factorization is the paradigm used more and more by investors.

 There are many factors and many assets to map with factor weighting.
 The sheer size of the problem lends itself to computerization and data mining.
 The analyst’s role as a storyteller is diminished when a stock can be described through a set of modeled factors.
 Investors now buy risk premia, not stories or names.
 Individual names are just the means to the end of gathering beta risks.
-Smart beta is just the realization that if factors can be used to describe stocks, they can also be used to weight stock portfolios.
-This may be smart or just the outgrowth of how the finance world is being viewed.
+Smart beta is just the realization that if factors can describe stocks, they can also be used to weight stock portfolios.
+This may be smart or just the outgrowth of how the finance world is viewed.

-Factors can be classified into two main categories: micro factors which are asset-specific and macro factors which are related to macro events like the business cycle or changes in rates and credit availability.
+Factors can be classified into two main categories: micro factors, which are asset-specific and macro factors which are related to macro events like the business cycle or changes in rates and credit availability.
 Hence, the type of hedge funds chosen by investors is based on whether the manager focuses on micro or macro factors.

 The difficulty with forecasting macro factors calls for managers to stay diversified, follow market trends, and take high probability tilts to specific factor opportunities.
-The poor performance for global macro is a function of the high uncertainty associated with the major macro factors.
+The poor performance for global macro is a function of the increased uncertainty associated with the significant macro factors.
 There is no smart beta in global macro if the macro factor directions cannot be identified.
 Global macro returns will only improve if the degree of uncertainty concerning growth, inflation, and liquidity falls to levels that allow bets to be identified and managed.